apache/camel-website/content/blog/2023/01/ck_2022_results/index.md

 ### Adding `kamel install` feature parity to Kustomize

-We've worked to strenghten the offering of installation via [Kustomize](/camel-k/next/installation/advanced/kustomize.html), that may see more advance in 2023.
+We've worked to strengthen the offering of installation via [Kustomize](/camel-k/next/installation/installation.html#kustomize), that may see more advance in 2023.

 ### Provided a full description of the APIs